 Which EHR vendors have implemented an HL7 interface with the CIR? +

-Please visit the list of vendors that have implemented unidirectional and bidirectional interfaces with the CIR
+Visit the list of vendors (PDF) that have implemented a MU3 certified interface with the CIR.

 My EHR vendor does not currently have an HL7 interface with the CIR.
 How can I get one? +